Information for Visitors with Mobility Disabilities

 Florida state statutes require all licensed lodging facilities to provide at least 5% of the guest rooms with certain handicapped accessible criteria.
 Features vary depending on your selected hotel/resort.

-For a complete list of Florida Keys accommodations, visit www.fla-keys.com/propsearch/accomloc.cfm and select an area you would like to search.
+For a complete list of Florida Keys accommodations, visit our Places to Stay page.

 Visitors are encouraged to discuss their accessibility needs when they contact the individual establishments direct.